 |WFB with Ronald Reagan, Wikipedia|

-What I saw in those signature Buckley facial expressions was an abundant joyfulness and love of life beaming straight through the camera lens and into our homes.
+What I saw in his signature facial expressions, was an abundant joyfulness and love of life beaming straight through the camera lens and into American homes.